-- (a) Restrictions on maximum acceleration - According to the structure of the robot and parts in use, a maximum speed is determined.
-Furthermore, robot acceleration and deceleration varies depending on the reduction of the movement speed of the robot and the use of the ACCEL and DECEL command written in the robot language.
-During short-cut movement, the speed of each axis is calculated so that these accelerations are not exceeded. - (b) Restrictions from the following movement - The short-cut movement superimposes the current movement onto the subsequent movement in such a way that the current movement finishes until the robot moves 50% of the subsequent movement. - For the reasons described above, the timing with which short-cut movement begins cannot be speeded up by more than a certain amount.
-This is true even should the short-cut movement parameter (pass rate) be made smaller. - (6) The notice in the case where the direction of the shortcut becomes the direction of the identical vector - When the fellow of the operation to cut short becomes the one-way, it sometimes becomes faster than the speed that the falling of the speed ingredient increased and that the speed specified.
+(a) Restrictions on maximum acceleration

+The robot has built in restrictions on acceleration to protect the robot and its parts from excessive loads.
+Furthermore, robot acceleration and deceleration may be limited with the ACCEL and DECEL commands.
+During short-cut movement, the speed of each axis is calculated so that these accelerations are not exceeded.

+(b) Restrictions from the following movement

+The current movement and the subsequent movement are superimposed in such a way that at least one half (the final half) of subsequent movement will be unaffected by the current movement.
+Therefore, at times the superimposition of the two points may occur at a different pass rate than what you specified.

+For the reasons described above, the timing with which short-cut movement begins cannot be speeded up by more than a certain amount.
+This is true even should the short-cut movement parameter (pass rate) be made smaller.

+(6) The notice in the case where the direction of the shortcut becomes the direction of the identical vector

+When the fellow of the operation to cut short becomes the one-way, it sometimes becomes faster than the speed that the falling of the speed ingredient increased and that the speed specified.